Prof. Dr. Mahfouz Kassem Scholarship

 The proposal shall contain a detailed research project highlighting its relevance to the pharmaceutical industry.
 The details of the part of the research to be conducted in Germany should be outlined.
 A letter of acceptance from a German institution should be provided at the time of application.
 If necessary, the letter should include settlement of intellectual property

-The scholarship is for a maximum of three months duration.
+The scholarship is for a minimum of two and a maximum of three months duration.
 It is possible that the selection committee will put a concrete duration to the project.

 Prof. Dr. Mahfouz Kassem (1934-2018) born in the village of Shiwa, Dakahlia Governorate, Egypt graduated from the Faculty of Pharmacy, Cairo University in 1956.
 He was appointed at the same faculty after graduation but then moved to the National Research Center in Cairo (NRC).
 He was awarded a scholarship from the Egyptian government to obtain his Ph.D. from Germany.